unoplatform/uno/doc/articles/uno-samples.md

 ### Package Resources
 An example that demonstrates the use of package assets and how to read them from your app.

-Note that for WebAssembly assets are downloaded on demand, as can be seen in the brower's network tab.
+Note that for WebAssembly assets are downloaded on demand, as can be seen in the browser's network tab.

 [Browse source](https://github.com/unoplatform/Uno.Samples/tree/master/UI/PackageResources)